mobxjs/mobx/docs/README.md

 # Browser support

--   MobX >=5 runs on any browser with [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy).
-It will throw an error on startup on older environments such as IE11, Node.js <6 or React Native Android on old JavaScriptCore [how-to-upgrade](https://github.com/react-community/jsc-android-buildscripts#how-to-use-it-with-my-react-native-app).
--   MobX 4 runs on any ES5 browser and will be actively maintained.
-The MobX 4 and 5 api's are the same and semantically can achieve the same, but MobX 4 has some [limitations](#mobx-4-vs-mobx-5).
+-   MobX >=6 runs on any ES5 browser.
+If your browser does not have [ES6 proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy) you have to configure it to use compatibile property tracking, which does have some [limitations](#limitations-without-proxy-support).

-_Tip: the main entry point of the MobX 5 package ships with ES5 code for backward compatibility with all build tools.
-But since MobX 5 runs only on modern browsers anyway, consider using the faster and smaller ES6 build: `lib/mobx.es6.js`.
+_Tip: the main entry point of the MobX 6 package ships with ES5 code for backward compatibility.
+But if you only intend to run MobX 6 on modern browsers, consider using consider using the faster and smaller ES6 build: `lib/mobx.es6.js`.
 For example by setting up a webpack alias: `resolve: { alias: { mobx: __dirname + "/node_modules/mobx/lib/mobx.es6.js" }}`_

 ## Translations